Atlantic Puffin

 • Atlantic puffins have a direct flight, typically 10 m (33 ft) above the sea surface and they can travel at 80 km (50 mi) per hour.
 They mostly move by paddling along efficiently with their webbed feet and seldom take to the air.

-• Atlantic puffins are typically silent at sea, and only make soft purring sounds in flight.
+• Atlantic puffins are typically silent at sea and only make soft purring sounds in flight.
 At the breeding colony, they are quiet above ground, but in their burrow make a growling sound that resembles a chainsaw being revved up.

-• The upper surface of the Atlantic puffin is black and underside white.
+• The upper surface of the Atlantic puffin is black and the underside white.
 This provides camouflage, with aerial predators unable to observe the bird against the dark, watery background, and underwater attackers failing to notice it as it blends in with the bright sky above the waves.

 • If one Atlantic puffin is startled and takes off unexpectedly, panic usually spreads through the colony and all the birds launch themselves into the air and wheel around in a great circle.

 • A tradition exists on the Icelandic island of Heimaey for the children to rescue young puffins.
-The fledglings emerge from the nest and try to make their way to the sea, but sometimes get confused, perhaps by the street lighting, ending up by landing in the village.
+The fledglings emerge from the nest and try to make their way to the sea, but sometimes get confused, perhaps by the street lighting, ending up landing in the village.
 The children collect them and liberate them to the safety of the sea.

 References